Reign of Fire (video game): Dragon

 In the dragon campaign, the player assumes the role of a young dragon with above average intelligence, evident by her ability to adapt and exploit situations tactically and strategically.
 The campaign begins during the early years of the human–dragon war, in which organized human resistance is still significant, but waning.
 The player dragon assists her sisters in assaulting the Tower of London, the last human stronghold in the city.
 The dragons are victorious, obliterating the Tower and a nearby warship, pushing the humans out of London.

 Some time later, the player dragon attempts to rescue captured dragons from an armoured train heading to a large coastal military base in Dover (the same base featured in the human campaign).
 The player dragon rescues her sisters and destroys the train, before following the tracks to the base.
 The base is heavily defended, with the base's array of large-calibre artillery posing a significant threat to the dragons.
 The player dragon sneaks into the base from the ocean port, annihilating coastal guns, anti-air defences, warships, and finally the superguns.
 With their last line of defence destroyed, the human military presence in England is broken and the remaining survivors scattered.

 The game jumps forward to the year 2020.
 The player dragon, now fully mature, repeatedly clashes with the Kentucky Irregulars and the survivors in The Fort.
 The player dragon causes chaos by disrupting Irregular operations and destroying The Fort's food supply.
 The final mission also presents an alternative ending, in which the dragons assault The Fort with the assistance of The Bull.
 Despite heavy resistance, the dragons wipe out the defenders and destroy The Fort, permanently establishing dragons as the dominant species.

+Development

+Reign of Fire is based around the film's plot with the addition of many extra creatures and military hardware not seen in the film.